maxhebditch/batchgit/README.md

         $ batchgit --wipe

 As usual, it will find the repos and ask you one at a time which you want to keep.
+Or singular repos as so

+        $ batchgit --wipe ./
+        $ batchgit --wipe bin pseudoAb antigencalc

 ##FAQs
 ###Why are some of my repos not being found?